Castration: Vietnam

 The Vietnamese adopted the eunuch system and castration techniques from China.
 Records show that the Vietnamese performed castration in a painful procedure by removing the entire genitalia with both penis and testicles being cut off with a sharp knife or metal blade.
 The procedure was agonizing since the entire penis was cut off.
 The young man's thighs and abdomen would be tied, and others would pin him down on a table.
 The genitals would be washed with pepper water and then cut off.
-A tube would be then inserted into the urethra to allow urination during healing.
+A tube would be then be inserted into the urethra to allow urination during healing.
 Many Vietnamese eunuchs were products of self-castration in order to gain access to the palaces and power.
 In other cases, they might be paid to become eunuchs.
-They served in many capacities, from supervising public works, to investigating crimes, to reading public proclamations.
+They served in many capacities, from supervising public works to investigating crimes, to reading public proclamations.

 Lý Thường Kiệt was a prominent eunuch general during the Lý dynasty (1009–1225).

 The Trần dynasty sent Vietnamese boy eunuchs as tribute to Ming dynasty China several times, in 1383, 1384 and 1385 Nguyen Dao, Nguyen Toan, Tru Ca, and Ngo Tin were among several Vietnamese eunuchs sent to China.

 During the Fourth Chinese domination of Vietnam, the Ming Chinese under the Yongle Emperor castrated many young Vietnamese boys, choosing them for their handsomeness and ability, and brought them to Nanjing to serve as eunuchs.
-Among them were the architect-engineer Nguyễn An and Nguyen Lang (阮浪).
+Among them were the architect-engineer Nguyễn An and Nguyen Lang.
 Vietnamese were among the many eunuchs of different origins found at Yongle's court.
 Among the eunuchs in charge of the Capital Battalions of Beijing was Xing An, a Vietnamese.

 In the Lê dynasty the Vietnamese Emperor Lê Thánh Tông was aggressive in his relations with foreign countries including China.
 A large amount of trade between Guangdong and Vietnam happened during his reign.
 Early accounts recorded that the Vietnamese captured Chinese whose ships had blown off course and detained them.
 Young Chinese men were selected by the Vietnamese for castration to become eunuch slaves to the Vietnamese.
 It has been speculated by modern historians that the Chinese who were captured and castrated by the Vietnamese were involved in trade between China and Vietnam instead of actually being blown off course by the wind and they were punished as part of a crackdown on foreign trade by Vietnam.

 Several Malay envoys from the Malacca sultanate were attacked and captured in 1469 by the Lê dynasty of Annam (Vietnam) as they were returning to Malacca from China.
 The Vietnamese enslaved and castrated the young from among the captured.